israelmarmar/food-challenge/README.md

 ### Execution

 Have Docker and Docker compose installed on your machine.
-To get started, type in the terminal: npm install.
+To run, run the command: docker-compose up -d.
-To run, run the command: docker-compose up.
+Ther, enter the container and run npm run migrate && npm run migrate:seed && npm run start

 ## Mobile